 In her spare time, Alison enjoys spending time with family and friends.
 She enjoys watching movies and long countryside walks with her dog.

 Our Administration Team

-Debbie has many years (let’s not count!) experience as a personal assistant and administrator.
-She has worked in both the private and public sectors during this time and before joining RedArc spent ten years organising and facilitating recruitment activities for a large government agency.
+Debbie has many years experience as a personal assistant and administration manager.
+She has worked in both the private and public sectors and before joining RedArc spent ten years organising and facilitating recruitment activities for a large government agency.

-She enjoys weekends away with friends, exploring the wonderfully diverse landscapes of the UK, as well as indulging in the good food and wine on offer along the way!
-To try to balance these overindulgences she has recently started swimming.
+She enjoys weekends away with friends, exploring the wonderfully diverse landscapes of the UK, as well as indulging in the good food and wine on offer along the way.

 Judith spent over 20 years working for a national building society in a very busy branch and then a mortgage service centre as a mortgage underwriter.
 During this time she gained a lot of administration and customer service experience.
 In November 2010 she joined RedArc and really enjoys working in such a caring environment.

 Judith is married with a daughter and loves socialising with family and friends.
 She tries to keep fit by running, rowing (indoor; on the river would be a step too far!), Thai boxing and participating in a dance fitness programme.

 Karen spent 22 years working for a large building society in a variety of roles, the last ten years of which were spent as a mortgage adviser.
 During this time Karen gained valuable administration and customer service experience.
 She then spent four years working in retail before feeling it was time to take on a new challenge and return to an area of work which she loves.

 Karen is married with one teenage son.
 She enjoys running, has recently completed her first half marathon, and having weekends away with her family.